 Disclosure of personal information

-Crusaders does not engage in the selling, renting or exchanging of personal information.
+Crusaders does not engage in the selling, renting or exchanging of our clients’ and supporters’ personal information.

 Crusaders only discloses Personal and Sensitive Information: